top of page

 Can they live outside?

-In this climate no not really.
-A optimum temperature for a bunny is 65-70 degrees.
-Our seasons of the northeast do not allow for that constant temperature.
+In this climate, no not really.
+The optimum temperature for a bunny is 65-70 degrees.
+Our seasons in the northeast do not allow for that consistent temperature.

 What size cage should we get?

 A bunny should be in a space that is 12 sq ft minimum.
-A cage or hutch really don’t fit this criteria .
-An xpen is a better choice and a more economical choice.
-A cage is a good choice for a medical need if you bunny needs to be in a confined space for health and safety temporarily.
+A cage or hutch doesn’t fit this criteria; an xpen is a better and more economical choice.
+A cage is a good choice for a medical need if your bunny needs to be in a confined space for health and safety reasons temporarily.

 What do we need to buy?